wp-plugins/easyrecipe/trunk/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1199 =
+* Added the Fooderific.com interface
+* Fix print for sites that are not installed in the root directory
+* Fix print for browsers that hijack the 404 page
+* Fix fisplay of non-ASCII characters in custom labels
+* Fixes for WP 3.5 compatibility

 = 3.1.09 =
 * Converting from plain text now recognises custom labels as recipe markers (Ingredients, Instructions and Notes)
 * Styles now override a theme's custom background on bullets